 Over in West London, nestled within Holland Park, is a charming, hyper-Instagrammable, oasis of calm.
 Kyoto Garden is found almost smack in the middle of the park and is equally captivating whether you stumble upon it by accident or journey there with intention.

-The addition to Holland Park was originally built, in 1991, to celebrate the upcoming 1992 Japan Festival in London.
+Kyoto Garden was originally built as an addition to the park in 1991, to celebrate the upcoming 1992 Japan Festival in London.
 The park was a gift from the city of Kyoto, honouring the friendship between the countries of Japan and Great Britain.

 Holland Park was also graced with a further addition in 2012, with the installation of The Fukushima Garden.
 The garden was built “to commemorate the heartfelt gratitude of the Japanese people to the British people for their support following the natural disaster that struck Fukushima, Japan on 11 March 2011.”